-Gorgui attended the Sports for Education and Economic Development School in Senegal for one year where he learned to play organized basketball before he was unanimously selected in 2009 for "Basketball Without Borders" an NBA camp that hosted 60 of Africa's best young basketball players from all over the continent.
-He was named the camp's MVP and was immediately encouraged to take his talents to the United States.
-Gorgui uprooted his life and with the support of his extended family, moved to the United States to play a year of high school basketball at Huntington Prep in West Virginia.
+Like most kids in Senegal, Gorgui grew up playing soccer.
+That all changed when he discovered basketball, a sport that would ultimately become his passion.
+His journey to the NBA started at the Sports for Education and Economic Development School in Senegal where he learned to play organized basketball.
+In 2009, he was unanimously selected for "Basketball Without Borders", an NBA camp that hosted 60 of Africa's best young basketball players from all over the continent.
+After being named the camp's MVP, Gorgui was immediately encouraged to take his talents to the United States.
+With the support of his family, Gorgui uprooted his life and moved to the other side of the world.
+The rest, as they say, is history.

 After an impressive year playing at Huntington Prep in West Virginia, college teams came calling and Gorgui moved on to the University of Louisville, setting records and helping to lead Louisville to a NCAA championship in his junior season.
 At the conclusion of that year, Gorgui decided to forgo his final season of college eligibility and enter the 2013 NBA draft.

 Gorgui was drafted with the 21st overall pick by the Utah Jazz, but was immediately traded to the Minnesota Timberwolves, where he played for the next six years.
 During his rookie season in 2014, Gorgui saw playing time in 60 games, starting 15 with his most impressive performance in a 22 point, 21 rebound game against the Houston Rockets.
 That game was the first ever 20-20 game by a rookie in Minnesota Timberwolves history.
 He also became just the sixth player since the NBA began tracking starts in 1970 to have at least 20 points and 20 rebounds within their first three career starts.